 Log into your Google Sheets account in the popup window and grant access to the Treasure Data app.

-You will be redirected back to Treasure Data Connections.
+You will be redirected back to integration dialog pane.
 Repeat the first step (

 Create a new connection) and choose your new OAuth connection.